Don't Wanna Go Home: Background and composition

 "Don't Wanna Go Home" was written by Jason Derulo, Chaz Mishan, David Delazyn, William Attaway, Irving Burgie, Allen George and Fred McFarlane.
 Production for the song was handled by The Fliptones, with additional production by Tim Roberts and Heather Jeanette.
 It was recorded at Serenity West Recording Studio in Los Angeles, California and was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia.
 On May 3, 2011, a 34-second preview of the song premiered online and its cover art was also unveiled.
 "Don't Wanna Go Home" was sent to contemporary hit radios in the United States on May 10, and was released for digital download on May 20.

-"Don't Wanna Go Home" is an up-tempo electropop and dance-pop song.
+"Don't Wanna Go Home" is an up-tempo electropop, dance-pop, and EDM song.
 "Don't Wanna Go Home" makes use of a thumping Euro disco beat and some Auto-Tune vocals.
 Its hook features the lyrics, "Day-o, me say day-o / Daylight come and we don't wanna go home", as it is partially constructed from lyrics of "Day-O (The Banana Boat Song)" by Harry Belafonte, while a sample of "Show Me Love" by Robin S. runs throughout the song.
 In an interview with MTV UK, Derulo commented on the "Show Me Love" sample: "I'm in love with that bassline, it's just really hypnotic and I just wanted to play around with it in the studio.
 I heard it a bunch of times in the club and I fell in love with it, like most people do."
 Meena Rupani from DesiHits noted that the song borrows lyrics from Lil Wayne, while Shahryar Rizvi from Dallas Observer noted that its pre-chorus line "from the window / to the wall" comes from Lil Jon's 2003 single "Get Low".